Provident Fund for the Unorganized Workers

 Registration Process

-• By visiting the nearest Common Service Centre (CSC): The workers can apply through the CSC as the centre helps in the registration process.
+• By visiting the nearest Common Service Centre (CSC), workers can apply through the CSC, as the centre assists with the registration process.

 • Police Clearance: It is necessary to provide a police clearance certificate.